This is a guest post by Josiah Choy from KickoffLabs. KickoffLabs provides landing page and email marketing solutions.

 If you want to increase client referrals, implement a referral tracker system to reward those that help you earn more money.
-It works even better if you can keep your referrer updated as to which referrees sign up (we’ll share a tool with you in a bit that does just that, too)
+It works even better if you can keep your referrer updated as to which referees sign up (we’ll share a tool with you in a bit that does just that, too).

 Build a relationship with content over time

 An easy but often overlooked way to build a relationship is to leverage automated marketing.

 “No way!” you might say.
 “I don’t want a robot to do my marketing!”.